HerveAbdi/data4PCCAR/README.md

 whereas `scale0` gives back a vector of `0`.

 ### supplementary4Vari
-computes the projection of supplementary elements (rows or columns) for a PCA (computed with `ExPosition::epPCA`) followed by a `Varimax` rotation
+Computes the projection of supplementary elements (rows or columns) for a PCA (computed with `ExPosition::epPCA`) followed by a `Varimax` rotation